 Precious seconds can be saved when your fire safety equipment is accessible.
 With a fast response to a clothing fire, a member of your staff could save a life.
 If you are an employee, and you aren’t sure where your equipment is located, ask your employer to make each fire blanket readily available.
 According to Australian workplace standards, your boss is obligated to provide you with effective protection and risk management equipment.

 Fire Blanket Testing

 Working fire protection equipment not only reduces potential harm – it also reduces property damage and loss to productivity.
 It is in the interest of every business owner and manager to install and maintain fire safety devices.
 With Jim’s fire blanket testing services, you can verify the functionality and accessibility of each fire suffocating device.
-Our routine testing and inspection services help minimise risk in businesses across the nation.
+Our routine testing and inspection services help minimize risk in businesses across the nation.
 Get in touch with our fire safety team for more information about our services plus a free quote.
 Safety is our first concern – make it yours today.